ztgrace/changeme/README.md

 changeme keeps credential data separate from code.
 All credentials are stored in [yaml](http://yaml.org/) files so they can be both easily read by humans and processed by changeme.
 Credential files can be created by using the `./changeme.py --mkcred` tool and answering a few questions.

+changeme supports the http/https, mssql, mysql, postgres, ssh and ssh w/key protocols.
+Use `./changeme.py --dump` to output all of the currently available credentials.

 ## Installation

 changeme has only been tested on Linux and has known issues on Windows and OS X/macOS.
 Use docker to run changeme on the unsupported platforms.

+Stable versions of changeme can be found on the [releases](https://github.com/ztgrace/changeme/releases) page.

 For mssql support, `unixodbc-dev` needs to be installed prior to installing the `pyodbc`.